How to view your invoice in StudentConnect

 - Graduation fee

 - Total fees to be paid* based on your enrolment as at the date of issue.

 - Shows any payments made so far for this study period.

 - Sponsored amount

-- Total fees to be paid by a third party (eg. employer or scholarship).
+- Total fees to be paid by a third party (eg. employer, scholarship, sponsorship or alumni).

 - Payment by telephone

-- Phone to pay using credit card or pr-registered account.
+- Phone to pay using credit card or pre-registered account.
 Call 13 18 16 to pay by Mastercard or Visa.
-From overseas +61 13 18 16 (Note International call charges apply)
+From overseas +61 13 18 16 (Note International call charges apply).

 - Payment by internet

 - Pay online using credit card or pre-registered account. visit postbillpay.com.au or pay online via StudentConnect.